pi-hole/docker-pi-hole/README.md

 Similarly for the webserver you can customize configs in /etc/nginx (*:alpine* tag) and /etc/lighttpd (*:debian* tag).

+### Systemd init script

+If you would like to have your docker container run as a systemd service (useful for always-on servers) add the file "pihole.service" to "/etc/systemd/system".
+Then after you have initially created the docker container using the docker run command above, you can control it with "systemctl start pihole" or "systemctl stop pihole".
+You can also enable it to auto-start on boot with "systemctl enable pihole".
+The service file will also auto-restart the docker container if it stops, so you could remove the "--restart=always" parameter from the initial run command if needed.

+NOTE:  After initial run you may need to manually stop the docker container with "docker stop pihole" before the systemctl can start controlling the container.

 ## Development

 [![Build Status](https://api.travis-ci.org/diginc/docker-pi-hole.svg?branch=dev)](https://travis-ci.org/diginc/docker-pi-hole) If you plan on making a contribution please pull request to the dev branch.
 I also build tags of the dev branch for bug fix testing after merges have been made: